Introduction to Resolve Merge Conflict in GIT

 - Failure During Merging

 If there’s a failure during merging, it indicates that there is a conflict between the branch that’s being merged and the current branch.
-Although Git tries to merge the files without conflicts but if unable to do so, it’ll leave it up to you to manually resolve it.
+Although Git tries to merge the files without conflicts, it’ll leave it up to you to manually resolve it if unable to do so.

 How to a Create File Merge Conflict?